apache/mynewt-site/docs/os/modules/shell/shell.md

 # Shell

-The shell is package sitting on top of console, handling 2 jobs: processing console input and implementing [newtmgr](../../../newtmgr/overview.md) line protocol over serial line.
-Shell runs in its own task.
+The shell runs above the console and provides two functionalities:

+* Processes console input.
+* Implements the [newtmgr](../../../newtmgr/overview.md) line protocol over serial transport.

+The `sys/shell` package implements the shell.
+The shell uses the OS default event queue for shell events and runs in the context of the main task.
+An application can, optionally, specify a dedicated event queue for the shell to use.

 ###Description

-* Shell's first job is directing incoming commands to other subsystems.
-It parses the incoming character string and splits it into tokens.
-Then it looks for the subsystem to handle this command based on the first token of input.
+* The shell's first job is to direct incoming commands to other subsystems.
+It parses the incoming character string into tokens and uses the first token to determine the subsystem command handler to call to process the command.

-    * Subsystems register their command handlers using `shell_cmd_register()`.
+    * Subsystems register their command handlers using the `shell_cmd_register()` function.
 When shell calls the command handler, it passes the other tokens as arguments.

     * A few commands are currently available in the shell - `tasks`, `log`, `echo`, `date` and `prompt`.

-* Shell's second job is doing framing, encoding and decoding newtmgr protocol when it's carried over the console.
+* The shell's second job is to handle packet framing, encoding, and decoding of newtmgr protocol messages that are sent over the console.
+The Newtmgr serial transport package (`mgmt/newtmgr/transport/newtmgr_shell`) calls the `shell_nlip_input_register()` function to register a handler that the shell calls when it receives newtmgr request messages.
-Protocol handler (libs/newtmgr) registers itself using `shell_nlip_input_register()`, and shell calls the registered handler for every frame.
-Outgoing frames for the protocol are sent using `shell_nlip_output()`.

 <br>